Skip to main content

 • graphics

-• “The graphics are charming and simple but detailed enough; the environments are great with a surprising variety of animals, and the map is genuinely impressive, encompassing all of Vietnam and then some.”
+• “The graphics are charming and simple but detailed enough.
+The environments are great with a surprising variety of animals, some deadly and some not, and even though the map is enormous it doesn't feel too copy and paste.
+The map is genuinely impressive with all you can want for a Vietnam wargame — all of Vietnam and then some.”

 • “I have a 5090 and 9800x3d and this has a very unsmooth frame-time graph and stutters like crazy regardless of graphics settings.”